The Best Alexa Uses & Alexa Skills Right Now

 How?
 “Alexa, what’s on my calendar tomorrow” or “Alexa, add calendar event for next Wednesday for lunch with Rachel”

-Set-up (easier than you might think, but requires account linking): Open your Alexa app, tap the hamburger icon in the upper left corner > Settings > (scroll down to) Email & Calendar > the calendar service name (Google, Microsoft, Apple, etc.) > toggle Calendar on (and Email on too if you’d like) > Connect Account > follow simple linking instructions.
+Set-up (easier than you might think, but requires account linking): Open your Alexa app, tap More on the bottom navigation bar > Settings > (scroll down to) Calendar & Email > Add Account > the calendar service name (Google, Microsoft, Apple, etc.) > toggle Calendar on (and Email on too if you’d like) > Connect Account > follow simple linking instructions.

 16. Listen to books